 The Caledonia Room and Sky Bar at the Valhalla Resort Hotel offers “farm to fork” dishes using local ingredients, paired with local wines.
 Special menus can be prepared for dietary restrictions as well as multi-course dinners for special occasions.

-Set under the bridge just like the storybook troll, The Troll Tavern specializes in German fare as well as salads, sandwiches, seafood, and soups.
+Set under the bridge just like the storybook troll, The Troll Tavern specializes in German-style fare as well as salads, sandwiches, seafood, and soups.

-Held at Unicoi State Park, the Festival of Trees showcases beautifully decorated trees and wreaths.
-Another favorite Christmas event is the Lighting of the Village, which includes appearances by Santa and Mrs. Claus, a parade, musical performances and the lighting of the town.
+The holidays kick off with the Lighting of the Village event, which includes appearances by Santa and Mrs. Claus, musical performances and the lighting of the town.
+Helen's Downtown Christmas Parade is in early December.
 The annual Christkindlmarkt is held at the Marketplatz, featuring Christmas gifts and decorations as well as sweet treats and drinks.
-Then ring in the new year with the Dropping of the Edelweiss New Years Eve Celebration, featuring hors d'oeuvres, party favors and midnight champagne toast.
+Then, ring in the new year with the Dropping of the Edelweiss New Year's Eve Celebration, featuring hors d'oeuvres, party favors and midnight champagne toast.